[This information guide is also available in PDF format to download.]

 - whether your bones have been weakened and are in danger of breaking

-- characteristics of your original breast cancer, such as type of tumour and the type of receptors the tumour had (for example oestrogen receptors (ER) or HER2 receptors)
+- characteristics of your original breast cancer, such as type of tumour and the type of receptor the tumour had (for example oestrogen receptors (ER) or HER2 receptor)

 There are three types of treatment for bone metastases:

 - treatments to control pain